GCOM7140/r4ds-exercises/exercises/04-data-wrangling-exercises.md

     ## 2 d     e     f
     ## 3 h     i     j

-How would you explain this warning message in layman's terms to someone who can't figure out what it means?
-How could you incorporate all of the data into a tibble?
+How would you explain this warning message in layman's terms to someone who couldn't figure out what it means?
+Suppose they want to make sure that every piece of the tibble makes its way into the result of the [`separate()`](http://r4ds.had.co.nz/tidy-data.html#separate) function call.
+What could they do to remedy the situation?

 **Note:** This question is based on [12.4.3 \#1](http://r4ds.had.co.nz/tidy-data.html#exercises-23).
 It is designed to strengthen your ability to parse a column using [`separate()`](http://r4ds.had.co.nz/tidy-data.html#separate).